wp-plugins/mabzy-check-in-button/readme.txt

 Follow the steps below to install the plugin.

-1. Upload the TweetMeme directory to the /wp-content/plugins/ directory
+1. Upload the Mabzy directory to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings/tweetmeme to configure the button
+3. Go to Mabzy in the navigation to configure the button

-== Screenshots ==

-1. TweetMeme Settings Page
-2. TweetMeme Button

 == Help ==